 15. Don’t Beat Yourself Up for Being an Introvert!

-Sometimes it feels like the world is built for extroverts, but introverts have many wonderful traits!
+Sometimes, you may feel lost in an extroverted world.
+However, introverts have many wonderful traits!
 Introverts are thoughtful, introspective, creative, and deliberate.
-Own your strengths and don’t be hard on yourself for needing to recharge.
+Own your strengths, and don’t be hard on yourself for needing to recharge.
 No one would expect their phone to work indefinitely without recharging, so why expect that from your own personal energy?

 How to Support an Introvert in Your Life

-Friends, partners, and family members can support the introverts in their lives by providing them with understanding and space.
-An introvert may seem withdrawn when they are in fact overstimulated, so ask the introvert what they need and try not to take it personally.
-Encourage them to spend time alone when they need to, they will be recharged and more ready to interact when they return.
+Friends, partners, and family members can support introverts by providing them with understanding and space.
+An introvert may seem withdrawn when overstimulated, so ask them what they need and try not to take their response personally.
+Encourage them to spend time alone–they can recharge and be ready to interact when they return.

 When to Seek Professional Help

-Even though introverts need less social interaction than extroverts, they can still have healthy social lives, careers and relationships.
-When introverted traits cause significant problems in relationships or at work, this can be a sign of something more serious like avoidant personality disorder or extreme social phobia.
-If an introvert is avoiding situations due to anxiety or fear, isolating, or lacking a support system, it is a good idea to seek professional help.6
+Even though introverts need less social interaction than extroverts, they can still have healthy social lives, careers, and relationships.
+However, introverted traits that cause significant problems in relationships or at work can indicate something serious, like an avoidant personality disorder or extreme social phobia.